junwoo0823/airbnb-clone/README.md

 ## Demo
 <img src="img/demo.gif">

-## review
+## Review
-- At first, I thought it was easy to work on the same site that already existed.
-But when I clone-coded the Airbnb site with Visual Studio Code, No matter how simple it seems, I found out that a lot of HTML and CSS are needed.
+- At first, I thought it was easy to make the same site that already existed.
+However, when I tried it myself, I found that no matter how simple it looked, I needed a lot of HTML and CSS.